-Over the last 5 years, the school has maintained an average rate of growth of 57% in Mathematics, which exceeds the 50% mark for annual growth.
-With regard to Reading gains, however, the school has fallen short by a small percentage every year except in 2017-2018 when we achieved 55% learning gains.
-Learning gains in reading over the last few years has averaged at 49% which does not meet the 50% mark for annual growth.
-To address the deficiency in learning gains in reading the school has enforced I-Ready use school wide, which will help address individual student reading deficiencies, and set a requirement for lessons passed per week.
-Teachers are required to have students complete at least 20 minutes of I-Ready daily in addition to the home learning requirements.
-MTSS/RtI has also been streamlined to assist any students that are deficient in the area of Reading to help better meet their needs.
+Over the last 5 years, the school has achieved average rate of growth of 42% in Mathematics, which does not exceed the 50% mark for annual growth.
+With regard to Reading gains the school has fallen short every year except in 2015-2016 when we achieved 50% learning gains.
+Learning gains in reading over the last few years has averaged at 40% which does not meet the 50% mark for annual growth.
+To address the deficiency in learning gains in both areas, the school has enforced Achieve3000 use school wide, which will help address individual student reading deficiencies, and set a requirement for lessons passed per week.
+Teachers are required to have students complete at least 20 minutes of Achieve3000 daily in addition to the home learning requirements.
+MTSS/Rtl has also been streamlined to assist any students that are deficient in the area of Reading and Math to help better meet their needs.

 To address the identified deficiencies and help our ESE, ELL, and Gifted students achieve learning gains, we have trained our teachers on ESE and ESOL strategies and require the teachers to also attend PDs provided by Broward County.
 Services are provided to directly supplement the core instruction taking place in the classroom using the respective grade level instructional focus calendars and lesson plans.
 The interventionists pull-out and/or push into the classrooms to provide additional support to all ESE and ELL students.
 All supplemental curriculum resources are used to help remediate students and build upon the skills where students are deficient.
 Teachers meet with their ESE and ELL students each day in small group to provide differentiated instruction and targeted guided practice to assist students with reading and math skills.
 We have integrated home language support for all the students in the classrooms for the major languages in our school which are Spanish and Haitian Creole.
 We will continue providing this support going forward into the new contract term.
-Our ELL students are required to work through Imagine Learning program which provides the foundational skills to fill learning gaps while being exposed to grade level content.
-This program is in place for students identified as English Language Proficiency level 1 or A1 only.
-Identified ELLs will use Imagine Learning as their technology program to assist with language development.
-Students in grades K-1 use the program for 20 minutes 4 times per week, and students in grades 2-5, 30 minutes 4 times per week.
-These students are allowed to utilize the program at home if necessary.